geraintluff/jsfx-ui-lib/README.md

 This is a library/framework for creating UIs in REAPER's JSFX language in a straightforward way.

 It requires REAPER v4.60 or above.

-The best way to get started is [**this guide**](tour/), which explains how the library works, using code examples and screenshots.
-Once you've gone through that, hopefully the API docs below will make sense.
+See the [Cockos forum topic](https://forums.cockos.com/showthread.php?t=181055) for any questions/bugs/requests.

 ## Features